We started 2020 with pretty big plans, and we’re closing out the year making pretty big changes.

 We’ve teamed up on countless design projects in the 10+ years we’ve known each other.
 Our collaboration spans work at three different companies, has focused on a range of industries, clients and challenges, and has involved working both side-by-side and 2,000 miles apart.

-In the time since we began working together, the responsive web became a thing, Sketch dethroned Photoshop, and the world woke up to the idea that design can generate business value. …
+In the time since we began working together, the responsive web became a thing, Figma dethroned Photoshop, and the world woke up to the idea that design can generate business value. …